Cotton Tee Fabrics: Types, GSM, From Basic to Premium T Shirts For Brands

 - Pros: comfy stretch, easy wear, good value

-- Cons: very light jersey can be see-through; shape depends on quality
+- Cons: light jersey can be see-through

-Printing Compatibility: What to match (and what to avoid)
+Printing Compatibility: What to match

-- Screen printing: works great on most cottons
+- Screen printing: Works great on most cottons.

-- Embroidery: better on mid/heavier weights so stitches don’t distort fabric
+- Embroidery: Better on mid/heavier weights so stitches don’t distort fabric.

 Risky matches

-- Slub cotton + high-detail prints → uneven look
+- Slub cotton + high-detail prints (uneven look).

 Conclusion / Final Words